Digital Eye Strain

 Screens require your eyes to work harder than usual.
 The constant focusing and refocusing, along with exposure to blue light, can lead to strain and discomfort.
 Our team explores different management methods that you can add to your daily routine to help control digital eye strain.

-Variable Focusing Computer Glasses are designed to reduce eye strain during prolonged screen use.
-They provide the right focus for near, intermediate, and far distances, helping your eyes work more comfortably throughout the day.
+Variable Focusing Computer Glasses are custom designed per patient to reduce eye strain and improve eye tracking during any type of digital screen use (desktop, laptop, tablet, or phone).
+They provide the correct focus points for near to intermediate, and office distances, helping your eyes work more comfortably throughout the day.

 Some lenses come with a blue light filter—a special monomer placed inside the lens during manufacturing.
 Once placed inside the lens, an anti-reflective coating is then added on the front and back to aid in the reduction of eye strain, glare, fingerprints, and blue light.

-Blue light blockers can help restore normal circadian rhythm by allowing the body to produce natural melatonin to aid in better sleep, which is critical for youth and adults who use digital devices regularly.
+Blue light filters help restore normal circadian rhythm by allowing the body to produce natural melatonin to aid in better sleep, which is critical for youth and adults who use digital devices regularly.

-More layers of anti-reflective coating that are applied to a lens can assist with glare protection and clearer vision.
+Anti-reflective coatings (ARC) are designed to reduce harmful glare and allow 100% of usable light to enter the eye and create the best vision.
+ARC are comprised of multiple layers of materials that are vacuum-coated onto the surface of the lens.
+The more layers that are applied, the better the clarity.
 Our anti-reflective coated lenses contain a minimum of 16 layers and have extra oil repelling layers to help reduce fingerprints and dust, along with a hard top layer to prevent scratches.

 Poor posture and an improperly configured desk could be big contributors to your digital eye strain.